Kendall Jenner Rocks Tiny Yellow Bikini In Racy New Instagram Videos

 Kendall Jenner is flaunting her famous figure all over social media.
 The Victoria’s Secret model rocked a skimpy bikini over the weekend, and shared her beach look with her fans.

-According to The Daily Mail, Kendall Jenner took to her Instagram story on Saturday to show off her teeny tiny yellow bikini.
+According to The Daily Mail, Kendall Jenner took to her Instagram story on Saturday to show off her tiny yellow bikini.
 The 23-year-old showed off her model body in a series of videos and photos posted to her story over the weekend.

 In the videos, Kendall films herself in a mirror as to get her full body in the frame.
 She sports a barely-there bikini, with standard bottoms featuring thin straps on the side, and a classic triangle top that showed off her ample cleavage.

 Jenner had her long, brown hair pulled back into a sleek bun at the base of her head, and rocked a natural makeup look in the videos, which included darkened eyebrows, thick lashes, brown eye shadow, and nude lips.
-She also donned tiny gold hoop earrings and black and white speckled polish on her fingernails.
+She also donned tiny gold hoop earrings and black-and-white speckled polish on her fingernails.

 Kendall didn’t reveal where she was or what she was doing, but she later she did take another video from a vehicle, where she passed by a property with multiple wind turbines turning in the breeze.